All Course > Angular > Angular Material Jan 06, 2020

 This is the part 3 of the Angular material series.
 We’ll continue building the responsive Angular material table from where we left off in the last tutorial(part 2).

 To simplify your starting point, I’ve already put together a basic template using Angular material.
-You can grab the template by cloning the repository available here and begin your work from there.
+You can grab the template by cloning the git repository and begin your work from there.
 However, it’s strongly recommended to go through the previous tutorials and update the starter template with the dashboard(part 2) as it will provide a solid foundation for your responsive Angular material project.

 What are we going to develop?

 In this project, we’ll be crafting a responsive Angular material table, integrating it with real-time COVID-19 data sourced from publicly accessible databases.
 The material table we’re building will come equipped with features like pagination, filters, the ability to show/hide columns, select multiple rows, delete multiple rows, and even an option to export data to Excel.
-You can get a preview of these functionalities in the demonstration video here.
+You can get a preview of these functionalities in the demonstration video on youtube.

 This tutorial aims to guide you through the process of enhancing your Angular skills by practically implementing essential features in a material table.
 By the end, you’ll have a functional and responsive table that you can integrate into your Angular applications.
 The accompanying video showcases all the features you’ll achieve through this tutorial, offering a glimpse into the capabilities of the final product.
 Let’s get started and bring these features to life in your Angular material table project.